texonica/company-dashboard/memory-bank/progress.md

 - Need a strategy for handling real-time data updates
 - Large datasets in leadgen metrics may cause performance issues
 - Date parsing from Title field in leadgen components could be improved
 - Need to implement proper error handling for ClickUp API rate limits (100 requests per minute)
+- CSV import functionality for financial data not yet implemented
+- Many-to-many payment-project relationships need to be modeled